simple-crypto/SCALib/docs/index.rst

 .. toctree::
    :maxdepth: 2

-   source/stella.metrics.rst
+   source/scale.metrics.rst
-   source/stella.modeling.rst
+   source/scale.modeling.rst
-   source/stella.attacks.rst
+   source/scale.attacks.rst
-   source/stella.ioutils.rst
+   source/scale.ioutils.rst
-   source/stella.postprocessing.rst
+   source/scale.postprocessing.rst

 About us
 ========
-Stella has been initiated by Olivier Bronchain during his PhD at Crypto Group, UCLouvain, Belgium.
+SCALE has been initiated by Olivier Bronchain during his PhD at Crypto Group, UCLouvain, Belgium.
 It has already been used by many other researcher at UCLouvain which contributed either directly or by constructive feedbacks.

 Contributions and Issues
 ========================
-We are happy to take any suggestion for features that Stella should be useful for side-channel evaluators.
+We are happy to take any suggestion for features that SCALE should be useful for side-channel evaluators.
 For such suggestion, contributions or issues, please contact Olivier Bronchain at `olivier.bronchain@uclouvain.be
 <olivier.bronchain@uclouvain.be>`_.

 Publications
 ============
-In order to cite SSCALE, please use the following bibtex.
+In order to cite SCALE, please use the following bibtex.

 .. code-block:: latex

     @misc{SSCALE,
       author = {Olivier Bronchain}
-      title  = {{SSCALE: Simple Side-Channel Attacks Leakage Evaluation}}, note   = {\url{github.com}},
+      title  = {{SCALE: Side-Channel Attacks & Leakage Evaluation}}, note   = {\url{github.com}},
       year   = {2021}
     }